karmab/kcli/doc/index.md

 Replace with your own client in default section and indicate host and protocol in the corresponding client section.

-Note that most of the parameters are actually optional, and can be overridden in the default, host or profile section (or in a plan file)
+Most of the parameters are actually optional, and can be overridden in the default, host or profile section (or in a plan file)

 # Provider specifics